 This page needs heavy rewriting for structural integrity and content completeness.
 Lots of info here is good but the organization is a mess since this is sort of a dumping ground right now.

 What is an Offer/Answer and Signal Channel?

 Unfortunately WebRTC can’t create connections without some sort of server in the middle.
 We call this the Signal Channel.
 It’s any sort of channel of communication to exchange information before setting up a connection, whether by email, post card or a carrier pigeon... it’s up to you.

-The information we need to exchange is the Offer and Answer which just contains the SDP mentioned above.
+The information we need to exchange is the Offer and Answer which just contains the SDP mentioned below.

 Peer A who will be the initiator of the connection, will create an Offer.
 They will then send this offer to Peer B using the chosen signal channel.
 Peer B will receive the Offer from the signal channel and create an Answer.
 They will then send this back to Peer A along the signal channel.